rupesh045048/MongoDb-Dashboard/README.md

 India stands out with the highest TB mortality, nearly double that of the second highest (Nigeria), indicating a critical area for intervention.

+## Key Insights:
+Global Decline: TB prevalence, incidence, and mortality show a consistent decline across all regions, reflecting improved healthcare and TB control measures.
+Regional Burden: Africa and South-East Asia contribute the largest share of TB burden, with Africa leading in HIV-associated TB cases and TB deaths.
+HIV Co-Infection: HIV significantly exacerbates TB cases in regions with high HIV prevalence, particularly in Africa.
+Population Dynamics: Higher population regions like South-East Asia manage their TB burden more effectively than smaller population regions like Africa.
+Country-Level Insights: India’s TB mortality outpaces other countries, signaling a need for targeted national interventions.

+## Conclusion:
+The dataset and dashboard provide a comprehensive view of the global TB burden, highlighting progress in reducing prevalence and mortality while underscoring persistent regional challenges.
+Key focus areas include addressing the HIV-TB synergy in Africa, reinforcing TB programs in high-burden countries like India, and scaling global efforts to eliminate TB as a public health threat.